TeodorFredriksson95/Coding-Daily-Practice/README.md

 5/8-2025
 * C# M-dimensional Arrays
--- Practiced and visualized 3D-arrays and its dimension.
+-- Practiced and visualized 3D-arrays and its dimensions.
 Starting to get the hang of how to visualize the concept in my mind.